 The Surface Laptop 3 starts at $1,000 for a Core i5, 8GB of RAM and a 128GB SSD.
 The 13.5-inch model maxes out at $2,400 for a Core i7, 16GB of RAM, and a 1TB SSD.

 Ultimately, the XPS 13 is smaller, lighter, offers a power-saving Full HD option, and remains our favorite 13-inch laptop.
-We won’t be able to say for sure until the Surface Laptop 3 launches, but right now, we have our money on the XPS 13.
+The 13.5-inch Surface Laptop 3 is a great machine, but it can’t quite win out over the industry leader.